-We also encourage you to engage in the many academic pursuits that can be found across the curriculum, use the academic support services (i.e., tutoring, mentoring, Collegian Centers), take advantage of co-curricular opportunities outside the classroom, and participate in the many social, cultural, and athletic activities that will make your experiences at Prince George's Community College truly unique.
+I extend an especially warm welcome to the newest members of our college community.
+To that end, I encourage you to engage in academic pursuits across the curriculum, to use the academic support services (i.e., tutoring, mentoring, Collegian Centers), to take advantage of co-curricular opportunities outside the classroom, and to participate in the many social, cultural, and athletic activities that make your experiences at Prince George's Community College truly unique.

-We hope that each of you will achieve your goals and that you will contribute to our college community in a positive manner.
+My colleagues and I hope that each of you will achieve your goals and that you will contribute to our college community in a positive manner.
 We are pleased that you have chosen Prince George's Community College as your "first choice" to begin your educational journey.

-Best wishes for the upcoming year!
+Best wishes for the upcoming year,